Header Ads

 A: Environmental factors such as noise, temperature, and social context can affect concentration, attention, and overall cognitive performance.

-A: While thinking is primarily a people process, social interactions, and cultural effects significantly shape our thinking.
+A: While thinking is primarily a social process, social interactions and cultural influences significantly shape our thinking.